-I’d like to thank an old friend of mine, Chase Makai, for his beautiful and kind songwriting soul and permission for inclusion in this month’s journal.
-For those of you just learning about him as a songwriter, he’s more prominently active with a band called Nahko and Medicine for the People.
+I want to thank an old friend of mine, Chase Makai, for his beautiful and kind songwriting soul and permission for inclusion in this month’s journal.
+For those just learning about him as a songwriter, he’s more prominently active with a band called Nahko and Medicine for the People.
 They’ve started to gain some global recognition for their rockstar storytelling style.
 Chase plays lead guitar for them.

-Chase and I linked up as friends over a decade ago wandering the streets of Hilo, Hawaii.
+Chase and I became friends over a decade ago, wandering the streets of Hilo, Hawaii.
 Our friendship came full circle with the culmination of this recent music collaboration.
 Earlier this month, Chase released this graceful track of his that I produced called Love She Found.
 It’s an intimate song about a symbiotic self-awareness of nature, breaking down the barriers between us and this living, breathing being sharing its love by its ability to create… as we so fondly share a similar appetite.

 I’ve recently started performing again as well, under my same stage & producer name, Loryn.
-It’s been a couple years but it’s swung back around in my life.
-For more information on shows dates, visit the MUSIC section below or Shows tab from my music artist website, which is still active at:
+It’s been a few years, but it’s swung back around.
+For more information on show dates, visit the MUSIC section below or the Shows tab from my music artist website, which is still active at:

 —UPCOMING LORYN SHOW DATES—